briansimiyuj/doctor-appointment-app/README.md

       2. If hasNotes is false, display a message that say "No notes available for this appointment."
       3. Map through the appointment notes and create a NoteList component for each note and pass note and index as props

+    #### Note List Component

+      1. Create a Note Header component and mount it on the Note List component and pass note's index and note.createdAt as props
+      2. Display the note's created at timeStamp and the note's title

 ### Settings Context